terrypengdt/OpenTelemetry-Demo/readme.md

 * Instrument your application with OpenTelemetry
 * Configure Dynatrace to collect and visualize telemetry data
 * Analyze traces, metrics and logs within the Dynatrace platform

-Preview:
-- Compare Otel instrumentation with Dynatrace OneAgent auto-instrumentation
-- Compare the data we see from traces, metrics, logs using Otel vs OneAgent

 ### Pre-requisities:
 - Dynatrace Account, get your free 15-day SaaS trial account [here](https://www.dynatrace.com/signup/)